bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

 ### Case 3: `fcslope`

-This is the interesting case.
-We have the following equations
+This is an interesting case.
+Pay attention because this part is tricky.

+We have the following equations.

 ```math
 \begin{align}